 "This is the village tradition.
 In the big cities, things are different.
 My professor died in the hospital — we were sent away at eight o'clock at night.
 He was behind glass."

-From our perch, the world was a peaceful green and reassuring blue that blends the sea and sky.
+We ignored the red tiles, flapping laundry, and tourists lounging on the breakwater below.
+From our perch, enjoying what we call "Lorenzo's view," the world was a peaceful green and reassuring blue, blending the sea and sky.
 To the left and right, I could pick out each of the Cinque Terre towns along the coast.
 Each is alone in the world — seemingly oblivious to the march of time.
-I wondered what could possibly make this moment more evocative.
+I wondered what could possibly improve the setting.
 Then the church bells rang.